4 Source Directory Structure

 4.2.24 build/tmp/work-shared/

 For efficiency, the OpenEmbedded build system creates and uses this directory to hold recipes that share a work directory with other recipes.
-In practice, this is only used for gcc and its variants (e.g. gcc-cross, libgcc, gcc-runtime, and so forth).
+This is for example used for gcc and its variants (e.g. gcc-cross, libgcc, gcc-runtime, and so forth), or by the kernel class to make the kernel source code and kernel build artifacts available to out-of-tree kernel modules or other kernel-dependent recipes.

 4.3 The Metadata — meta/